yann-mueller/sport_analytics/README.md

-# sport_analytics
+# Sport Analytics
-Hobby Project about Information Inattention in Sport Markets
+Project about information inattention in sport markets.

+**Code structure:**

+`01_api_calls/` - Harmonization of of API calls from data providers